-On May 15, 2020, Beneficient executed a Term Sheet with HCLP Nominees, L.L.C ("HCLP" or the "Lender") to amend its then senior credit agreement and subordinated credit agreement.
-The resulting Second Amended and Restated First Lien Credit Agreement and Second Amended and Restated Second Lien Credit Agreement (collectively, the "Second Amendments") was executed on August 13, 2020, with terms and conditions substantially consistent with the Term Sheet, as further described below.
-Prior to the execution of the Second Amendments, other amendments extended the June 30, 2020 maturity dates of both loans to August 13, 2020, while Beneficient and the Lender finalized the amended and restated credit agreements.
-Additional agreements were entered into on June 10, 2020, and on June 19, 2020, consistent with the Term Sheet, whereby Beneficient agreed to repay \$25.0 million of the then outstanding principal balance and pay an extension fee of 2.5% of the outstanding aggregate principal balance of the loans, calculated after the \$25.0 million repayment, on July 15, 2020.
-A total of \$28.6 million was paid on July 15, 2020, which included the \$25.0 million principal payment, related accrued interest thereon, and the extension fee described above.
+On May 15, 2020, Beneficient executed a Term Sheet with HCLP Nominees, L.L.C. ("HCLP" or the "Lender") to amend its then senior credit agreement and subordinated credit agreement.
+The resulting Second Amended and Restated First Lien Credit Agreement and Second Amended and Restated Second Lien Credit Agreement (collectively, the "Ben Credit Agreements") was executed on August 13, 2020, with terms and conditions substantially consistent with the Term Sheet, as further described below.
+The Ben Credit Agreements extended the maturity date of both loans to April 10, 2021, and increased the interest rate on each loan to 1-month LIBOR plus 8.0%, with a maximum interest rate of 9.5%.
+Through June 30, 2021, all principal and interest due under the Ben Credit Agreements have been paid.